Belgian Armed Forces: Belgian Navy

-Medical Component
+Belgian Medical Service

-The Medical Component is commanded by a Major General and is composed of 1,700 active personnel.
+The Medical Services is commanded by a Major General and is composed of 1,700 active personnel.
 Providing medical support to all personnel of the Belgium Armed forces, it consists of a Military Hospital and 2 Medical Battalions as well as a Medical Supply Unit.

 Intelligence

 A Belgian military intelligence service was founded on 1 April 1915.
 The Belgian General Information and Security Service, known as ADIV (Dutch) or SGRS (French) and part of the organisational chart of Belgian Defence as ACOS-IS (Assistant Chief of Staff Intelligence and Security) provides security intelligence for the Armed Forces as well as strategic intelligence for the Belgian government.
 Its focus is on counterespionage.